Director, Advocacy and Intergovernmental Affairs, ACLU of Illinois

 Ottamissiah “Missy” Moore

-Executive Producer & Host – The Senior Zone
+Executive Producer & Host, The Senior Zone, Washington, DC

-Shawn Perry executive produces and hosts The Senior Zone, a weekly radio program dedicated to serving the needs of the older adult community.
-Since 2012, Shawn has worked tirelessly to promote the wellbeing of older adults and champion their causes.
-He attributes his reverence for the older adults to his late grandmother, Rosa Perry, who instilled a profound sense of empathy for the vulnerable, frail and elderly.
-Shawn is a retired military officer; serving nearly 22 years in the U.S. Air Force, has a B.S. from the University of Maryland, and has lived in the Washington, D.C., area for the past 32 years.
+Shawn Perry is the executive producer and host of The Senior Zone, a weekly radio program dedicated to serving the needs of the older adult community.
+Shawn has worked tirelessly to promote older adults’ well-being and created a forum to provide relevant information, encouragement, and guidance.
+Uniting seniors, age 50+, with tips and directions to senior programs and services, tools and resources, events, advice and cultural forums.
+The Senior Zone serves as an invaluable and versatile resource each Monday at 10:00am EST on WYCB, 1340AM.
+Shawn is a retired military officer, serving nearly 22 years in the US Air Force and holds a BS from the University of Maryland.
+He has lived in the Washington, DC, area for 32 years.

 Dr. Lucille Ridgill